KonstantinSchubert/PID_resampling_text/Readme.md

    2. In the data sample, we find all events that are in the corresponding bin of `P`, `ETA` and `nTracks`.
    3. These events show a distribution in each PID variable that is typical for the bin.
    4. For each PID we want to resample, we draw a PID value from its distribution and take it as the resampled PID for the MC event.

+There are multiple scripts in LHCb who are designed to do this.
+I participated in writing [lhcb_pid_resample](https://github.com/e5-tu-do/lhcb_pid_resample) which attempts to be especially transparent and user-friendly.

 # When should I (not) use it?
   (Somebody please confirm the following)